-- Documents confirming the authority of an entity or individual(s) to represent the importer/exporter before the customs authorities (e.g., customs broker agreement or power of attorney) - Documents confirming the legal capacity of the entities, data on which is indicated in the customs cargo declaration, to operate in Kazakhstan (e.g., statutory documents, the accreditation certificate of the branch or representative office of a legal entity, identity document, the state registration certificate of a legal entity or individual entrepreneur, etc.) - Relevant tax registration documents of such entities - Supporting documentation with respect to the declared customs value of the goods (e.g., foreign trade contract, payment documentation, exporter's official price lists, etc.) - A foreign-trade contract and/or other commercial documents relevant to the products being declared, as required for the selected customs regime (e.g., commercial invoice from the supplier/exporter, shipping documentation, e.g., for sea transportation the Bill of Lading, for vehicle transportation CMR) - A "transaction passport" for the foreign-trade contract, which is a currency control document issued by the importer's Kazakhstani bank (the importer provides the supply contract with its foreign supplier to its local bank for the purposes of opening and registering the "transaction passport"); - Documents proving the right to apply tariff preferences or tax benefits - A country-of-origin certificate - A certificate of conformity, declaration of conformity, sanitary registration certificate - Supporting payment documents proving that the relevant customs payments have been made (e.g., cash payment orders, other payment documentation) - Documents proving the provision of security for making customs payments; other guarantees, if required (if customs payments have been made in full for the customs clearance of imported products, this provision would not be applicable) - Transportation documents for international carriage of goods - A phytosanitary certificate and/or veterinary health certificate, if applicable any customs regime declared by Kazakhstan.
+- Documents confirming the authority of an entity or individual(s) to represent the importer/exporter before the customs authorities (e.g., customs broker agreement or power of attorney) - Documents confirming the legal capacity of the entities, data on which is indicated in the customs cargo declaration, to operate in Kazakhstan (e.g., statutory documents, the accreditation certificate of the branch or representative office of a legal entity, identity document, the state registration certificate of a legal entity or individual entrepreneur, etc.) - Relevant tax registration documents of such entities - Supporting documentation with respect to the declared customs value of the goods (e.g., foreign trade contract, payment documentation, exporter's official price lists, etc.) - A foreign-trade contract and/or other commercial documents relevant to the products being declared, as required for the selected customs regime, such as a commercial invoice from the supplier/exporter, or shipping documentation; for sea transportation this could be the Bill of Lading, or for vehicle transportation this could be the CMR Convention form.

+- A "transaction passport" for the foreign-trade contract, which is a currency control document issued by the importer's Kazakhstani bank (the importer provides the supply contract with its foreign supplier to its local bank for the purposes of opening and registering the "transaction passport") - Documents proving the right to apply tariff preferences or tax benefits - A country-of-origin certificate - A certificate of conformity, declaration of conformity, sanitary registration certificate - Supporting payment documents proving that the relevant customs payments have been made (e.g., cash payment orders, other payment documentation) - Documents proving the provision of security for making customs payments; other guarantees, if required (if customs payments have been made in full for the customs clearance of imported products, this provision would not be applicable) - Transportation documents for international carriage of goods - A phytosanitary certificate and/or veterinary health certificate, if applicable

+These documents must be issued in the name of the importer and be in official language(s) of the EAEU member state(s).
+The above is a general list of the documents required for goods to clear customs under any customs regime declared by Kazakhstan.
 The list of the required documents may be expanded at the discretion of customs authorities.

-These documents must be issued in the name of the importer and be in official language(s) of the EAEU member state(s).
-The above is a general list of the documents required for goods to clear customs under